AnonymousAuthors706/SABRE/README.md

 ### Dependencies

-Besides default python packages, SABRE prototype only requires [SymPy](https://www.sympy.org/en/index.html) which can be installed with the following command: `pip3 install sympy`
+Besides default python packages, SABRE prototype requires the following packages: [SymPy](https://www.sympy.org/en/index.html), [Keystone](https://www.keystone-engine.org/), and [ELFtools](https://pypi.org/project/pyelftools/).
+All of which can be installed using `pip`

 ### How to run